 There is additionally a $50 application fee due at time of application.
 The program fee does not include airfare or meals.
 The fee is subject to change due to Technion decision, fluctuations in market prices and currency exchange rates.
 A study abroad fee is also assessed by the Education Abroad office.
 Students are required to have international health insurance also billed by Education Abroad directly to your UMD student account.

-Application Due Date: March 15
+Application Due Date (for students taking courses only): March 15

 Technion’s Summer Program & Professional Internship Page: Click Here

 To apply to this program, you must complete two main steps:

 - Submit a UMD approval application - start by clicking “apply now” at the top of this page.
 This application allows UMD Education Abroad to approve your study abroad program selection so you may earn credit in a program outside of UMD.

 This application will require you to meet with your EA advisor, who will communicate important details related to participating in this program.
 If you do not complete this application by the stated deadline, you may not receive credit for your study abroad program and will lose your student status for the time you are not studying at UMD.